acts-project/acts/docs/core/seeding.md

 over SPs constructed from detector layers of increasing radii.
 The seedfinder will then attempt to create seeds, with each seed containing exactly one SP returned by each of the three iterators.
-It starts by iterating over SPs in the middle layer (2nd iterator), and within this loop separately iterates once over bottom SP and once over top SP.
+It starts by iterating over SPs in the middle layer (2nd iterator), and within this loop separately iterates once over the bottom SP and once over the top SP.
 Within each of the nested loops, SP pairs are tested for compatibility by applying a set of configurable cuts that can be tested with two SP only (pseudorapidity, origin along $z$-axis, distance in $r$ between SP, compatibility with interaction point).

-For all pairs passing the selection the triplets of bottom - middle - top SPs are formed.
+For all pairs passing the selection the triplets of bottom-middle-top SPs are formed.
 Each triplet is then confronted with the helix hypothesis.
 In order to perform calculations only once, the circle calculation is spread out over the three loops.